bogdanrbucur/ts-template/readme.md

 ### config.json

-Rename `config.template.jsonc` to `config.json` and fill the required credentials to use the application.
+Rename `config.template.json` to `config.json` and fill the required credentials to use the application.

 - `url`: input without trailing slash. eg: <https://palapp.asm-maritime.com>, **not <https://palapp.asm-maritime.com/>**
 - `user`: PAL user used for application login